The spectacular Sydney Lunar Festival runs from 25 January to 9 February 2020.

-Join Sydney Lunar Festival lantern designers, Louise Zhang and Laurens Tan in conversation with festival curator, Valerie Khoo.
+Join Sydney Lunar Festival lantern designers, Claudia Chan Shaw, Nancy Liang and Fiona Lu in conversation with festival curator, Valerie Khoo.
 Backlit with story, we’ll delve into a discussion about how these lanterns came to be.

 This free event will attract a large audience – bookings are recommended.